mongodb/specifications/source/uri-options/uri-options.rst

      - same as "tls"
      - no
      - alias of "tls"; required to ensure that Atlas connection strings continue to work

+   *
+     - timeoutMS
+     - non-negative integer; 0 or unset means no timeout
+     - Defined in `Client Side Operations Timeout: timeoutMS <../client-side-operations-timeout/client-side-operations-timeout.rst#timeoutMS>`_.
+     - no
+     - Time limit for the full execution of an operation

    * - tls
      - "true" or "false"